 Instead of celebrating the day, we look back and wonder what exactly happened and what we were able to get done.

 The momentum gained from daily achievements is quickly lost when you go day-after-day seeing (what looks like and feels like) a lack of progress.

 The good news is, ending every day feeling accomplished and feeling an increase in confidence is attainable.

-If you want to boost self-confidence, all it takes is mastering these three skills: productivity, discipline, and focus.
+If you want the best self-confidence tips, all it takes is mastering these three confidence skills: productivity, discipline, and focus.